6 Things You Didn’t Know About the Most Popular Gatlinburg Restaurants

 7. Loco Burro is home to Gatlinburg’s only rooftop bar.

 One of the best Mexican restaurants in Gatlinburg, Loco Burro is also home to Gatlinburg’s only rooftop bar!
 Sip one of their house-made margaritas while overlooking downtown Gatlinburg.
 Not only will you love the views, but you’ll love the extensive drink menu!
 There’s a wide variety of margaritas, mojitos, daiquiris, sangria, wine and signature drinks.
 Pair your drink with a meal off their Tex-Mex inspired menu, like their world-famous fajitas!
+Be sure to also check out some of the other great Mexican restaurants in Gatlinburg and the surrounding areas!

 More Popular Gatlinburg Restaurants